Nevşehirli Damat Ibrahim Pasha: Achievements

 The abilities of Ibrahim, who directed the government from 1718 to 1730, preserved an unusual internal peace in the empire, though the frontier provinces were often the scenes of disorder and revolt.
 This was repeatedly the case in Egypt and Arabia, and still more frequently in the districts northward and eastward of the Black Sea, especially among the fierce Noghai tribes of the Kuban.
 The state of the countries between the Black Sea and the Caspian Sea was rendered still more unstable by the rival claims of Russia and the Porte; it was difficult to define a boundary between the two empires in pursuance of the partition treaty of 1723.

-The Tulip period, called Lâle Devri (the Tulip epoch) was a time of extravagant garden parties and sumptuous entertainment.
-In 1730, when Tahmasp II of Safavid attacked Ottoman possessions, the empire's leadership was caught unprepared.
-Infuriated by the Ibrahim Pasha's apparent indifference to state affairs and by the sultan's life of inordinate luxury—'which was rendered the more distasteful to his subjects by its faintly European flavor'—and by his hesitation in taking up the Safavid challenge, the people and troops in Constantinople revolted.
+The Tulip period, called Lâle Devri (the Tulip epoch), was a time of extravagant garden parties and sumptuous entertainment.
+In 1730, when Tahmasp II of the Safavid dynasty attacked Ottoman possessions, the empire's leadership was caught unprepared.
+Infuriated by Ibrahim Pasha's apparent indifference to state affairs and by the sultan's life of inordinate luxury—'which was rendered the more distasteful to his subjects by its faintly European flavor'—and by his hesitation in taking up the Safavid challenge, the people and troops in Constantinople revolted.
 They were led by Patrona Halil, an ex-Janissary from Macedonia.
 Ahmed III sacrificed Ibrahim and other viziers to the mob in order to save himself.

 Sultan Ahmed III did not leave İbrâhim Efendi next to him.
 He promoted himself quickly and brought rickah-i humayun to the district governor with his wife.
 Thus, Ibrahim Pasha, who was a damâd-i nocturnal, remained with the sultan in Istanbul as the district governor with the rank of second vizier during the Austrian campaigns (1717–1718).
 Meanwhile, the steadfastness did not accept offers; He declined to lead the government of a state at war.
 During the meeting of the armistice that will end the war with Austria and Venice, He accepted Ahmed's offer of grand vizier.
 Unlike the other grand viziers, Ahmed gave his daughter's groom the emerald seal of the Tuğra, which he used, as the “seal of humor”.

 İbrâhim Pasha first discussed the peace talks with Austria that will end the war.
 He wrote a letter to the Austrian applicant on peace; He also sent instructions to the Ottoman delegates.
 He left the army and left Edirne in order to be prepared for the possibility that peace talks would not result.
 He remained in Sofia until he got the result of peace.
 Meanwhile, Austria has aggravated the peace conditions and Turkish delegates were mistreated and interim meetings were interrupted.
 However, through the ambassadors of the UK and the Netherlands.
 According to this treaty, Small Wallachia, Timişoara, Belgrade, Northern Serbia were left to Austria.
 Mora was taken from the Venetians and given back to the Ottoman State.